 However, a majority of bipolar patients are misdiagnosed.
 If I was misdiagnosed, I would likely have been prescribed a selective serotonin reuptake inhibitor, or SSRI.
 And as a result, my condition likely would not have improved.

 I’m not a psychiatrist, but from what I understand, SSRI monotherapy for bipolar is controversial.
 And I know that I shouldn’t trust a small sample size, but many of my friends with bipolar have told me about the severe side effects they have had with SSRIs, including increased suicidal ideation.
 I think about my intake often.
 I’m not sure where I would be if my medication made my mental health worse.
 Like many other patients, I don’t think I would have continued seeking care.
 I’m not sure if I ever would have been better.

 This is where my story with Prairie begins.

 Maurice, the CEO of Prairie and more importantly, a close friend since the start of college, talked about this startup he was working on over dinner.
 And I couldn’t help but notice that the issues he wanted to tackle were exactly the issues I had faced while seeking care.
 So when Maurice asked if I wanted to work with him, I didn’t think twice.

 And this is why I’m proud to be a part of Prairie.
 We’re working hard to help people that are just like me.
 This means receiving care from the comfort of home.
 This means providing support throughout the care process.
 For me, as a computer scientist, this means working to bring data-driven insights to our psychiatrists, to prevent, amongst other things, medication mismatches.

 To learn more about what we’re working on, please see our website.
-We are currently recruiting people for our pilot; we’d be honored to support you.
-If you have any questions, feel free to contact firstname.lastname@example.org.
-And if you want to message me in particular, feel free to email me at email@example.com.
+If you have any questions, feel free to contact email@example.com.
+And if you want to message me in particular, feel free to email me at firstname.lastname@example.org.